How to Unlock The Steering Wheel With a Dead Battery? 5 Easy Steps

 5. Key or push-start system not responding

-How to unlock a steering wheel: Step by Step
+How to unlock a steering wheel: Effort by Step

 1. Gently Turn the Steering Wheel